DaHaiz/ngFlowchart/README.md

 * `gulp` Will run our demo application and open it in your standard browser
 * `gulp build` Will build the application and put the result in the dist folder.
-* `gulp clean` Will delete all builded files from dist directory.
+* `gulp clean` Will delete all built files from dist directory.
 * `gulp test` Will run our test via karma in PhantomJs, Chrome, Firefox and IE

 ## Browser Support